microsoftgraph/console-java-connect-sample/README.md

 ### Step 1: Register an Azure AD Tenant

 To use this sample you need a Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/documentation/articles/sign-up-organization/).
 These docs should get you started on your way to using Azure AD.

+The sample was built using the Gradle plugin for IntelliJ IDEA IDE.
+The project build.gradle file is configured to let you run the sample from within IntelliJ.
+The run build configuration lets you run or debug the sample.

 ### Step 2: Download Java (7 and above) for your platform